Get the latest from TODAY

 "The idea is, even though mommy and daddy are not together anymore, and we aren't in a sense, a family, we still are a family," Dyson said.
 "We want him to know that mommy and daddy will always love him, and do what we can for him to the best of our abilities. "

-But Baldwin says she isn't trying to paint herself as a perfect person, and it took some soul-searching to get to where she is now.
+But Baldwin said she isn't trying to paint herself as a perfect person, and it took some soul-searching to get to where she is now.

 "In the fall of 2014, when we were at the beginning of our separation, I admit that I wanted Adam to hurt as I did," she said.
 But after an incident where she berated her ex in front of their son, then 18 months old, she realized this was not the example she wanted to set.